felix-centenera/Lab-kubernetes_Ubuntu_v1.17.2/README.md

 Description
 --------------------------------
 This document describe the process to install Kubernetes 1.17.2  in VirtualBox.
 Vagrant generate the VMs and resources for us.
 Ansible will install Kubernetes 1.17.2.
-This is a modification of https://kubernetes.io/blog/2019/03/15/kubernetes-setup-using-ansible-and-vagrant(Author: Naresh L J (Infosys))
+This is a modification of https://kubernetes.io/blog/2019/03/15/kubernetes-setup-using-ansible-and-vagrant (Author: Naresh L J (Infosys))

 Requirements